jknight/JSONBigNumber/README.md

 # 0x/BigNumber for JSONBigNumber

-This fork of JSONBigNumber explicitly uses 0x/BigNumber instead of bignumber.js.
+This fork of JSONBigNumber explicitly uses [0x/BigNumber](https://github.com/0xProject/tools/blob/development/utils/src/configured_bignumber.ts) for JSONBigNumber.
-0x's BigNumber is a thing wrapper around bignumber.js that prevents large numbers from being converted to exponents.
+0x's BigNumber is a thin wrapper around bignumber.js that prevents large numbers from being converted to exponents.

 # JSONBigNumber